At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience with electrical and avionic systems.
-Include any relevant qualifications, such as your apprenticeship in Aircraft Maintenance, and emphasise your knowledge of specialised test equipment.
+Include any relevant apprenticeship details and specific projects that demonstrate your skills in aircraft maintenance.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors.
-A well-presented application reflects your attention to detail, which is crucial in the aviation industry.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial in this field.

 How to prepare for a job interview at Line Up Aviation